qtproject/pyside-pyside-setup/sources/pyside6/doc/index.rst

 This project is available under the LGPLv3/GPLv3 and the `Qt commercial license`_.

 .. _Qt: https://doc.qt.io
-.. _PySide6: quickstart.html
+.. _PySide6: gettingstarted.html
 .. _`Qt commercial license`: https://www.qt.io/licensing/
-.. _`Porting from PySide2 to PySide6`: gettingstarted/porting_from2.html
+.. _`Porting from PySide2 to PySide6`: faq/porting_from2.html

 Quick Start
 ===========

 You can obtain the latest stable version by running ``pip install pyside6``.
-If you want to build it yourself, check the `getting started guide`_.
+If you want to build it yourself, check the `Building from Source`_ guide.

 To learn how to use it, check out `write your first application`_, and to learn what is installed with the ``pyside6``, check the `package content, structure, and tools`_ page.

-.. _`getting started guide`: gettingstarted/index.html
+.. _`Building from Source`: building_from_source/index.html
-.. _`write your first application`: quickstart.html
+.. _`write your first application`: gettingstarted.html
-.. _`package content, structure, and tools`: gettingstarted/package_details.html
+.. _`package content, structure, and tools`: package_details.html

 Documentation
 =============